Armadillan/practice2048/README.md

 Two different implementations:
 * Everything At Once (EAO), where each move happens in one step, like in https://github.com/Armadillan/TensorFlow2048.
 * Compress-Merge-Compress, where each move is made up of moving cells as far as they go, merging neighbours of the same value, and moving again.
+Now with rotation!

 | Language   | EAO | CMC |
 |------------|-----|-----|